betteriot/betteriot-principles/README.md

 ### 29. The vendor MUST be clear about the levels of customer support provided during the lifetime of the product.

     Assessment criteria: description of customer support mechanisms online or on the on the packaging.

+### 12. The vendor SHOULD NOT degrade or change the current core functionality of the connected product over its lifetime.

+    Assessment: Core functionality is declared once by the vendor and backed by submitting marketing materials.
+Compliance with the principle can be verified on audit or by users at any time by comparing the current functionality with the declared core functionality.

 ### 30. The vendor SHOULD document any parts that a customer can repair using commonly accessible tools and skills.